Mauricio Pereyra: Nacional

 In December 2023, it was announced Pereyra would return to Nacional ahead of the 2024 Uruguayan Primera División season, 12 years after he originally departed the club.
+On 30 November 2025, Nacional defeated Peñarol 3–2 on aggregate following a goal in extra time to win the 2025 Liga AUF Uruguaya title.
+On 12 December, Pereyra announced his retirement from professional football.

 Personal life

 Born in Uruguay, Pereyra is of Italian descent and holds dual-citizenship.